 And you can help.

 The type of analysis we’re doing to determine food quality is one that requires lots of data points.
-During 2019, as handheld devices are used in fields and kitchens, and the resulting data is correlated with laboratory measurements, a basic definition of nutrient density will soon be possible.
-And it will also spark further questions and study.
+As handheld devices are used in fields and kitchens, and the resulting data is correlated with laboratory measurements, a basic definition of nutrient density is now emerging.
+And it is also sparking further questions and study.

 We expect this to be an iterative process that will evolve over time, and one that helps to define the continuum of variation in nutrient density in food.
 By 2020, our basic definition of the variation in carrots will likely be able to define one carrot as 42 out of 100, and another carrot as 83 out of 100.
 And we expect that as more data is collected over time, and as production practices evolve, our understanding will deepen.